-The Gladioli or Sword Lily as they are sometimes called, should have a place in any garden.
-There are plenty of amazing colours and forms available, they will readily add form and dazzle to even the most conservative garden.
+The Gladioli, or Sword Lily as they are sometimes called, should have a place in any garden.
+There are plenty of amazing colours and forms available; they will readily add form and dazzle even the most conservative garden.

 Historically, the British gardener has always revered this excellent perennial flower.
 Unfortunately, our climate is not so accepting.
-They grow from bulb-like corms and are not hardy in the UK.
-They will need protecting during the winter months.
+They grow from bulb-like corms and are not hardy in most parts of the UK.
+They will need some protection during the winter months.

 Winter storage of Gladioli corms

-The method I use each year to overwinter my gladioli:
+The method I use each year to overwinter my gladioli is:

-- Gently unearth the corns at the hint of the first light frosts, tapping off as much soil as possible.
+- Gently unearth the corns at the hint of the first light frost, tapping off as much soil as possible.

 - Break up the clump into individual plants.